ENSafrica

-ENSafrica (Edward Nathan Sonnenbergs) is Africa's largest law firm.
-ENSafrica currently has over 620 practitioners and was established over 100 years ago.
+ENS (officially Edward Nathan Sonnenbergs Inc.) is Africa's largest law firm.
+Headquartered in Sandton, South Africa, ENS currently has over 620 practitioners and was established over 100 years ago.
 The firm specialises in all commercial areas of Law, Tax, Forensics and IP.

-The firm is a Level 2 Broad-Based Black Economic Empowerment (BBBEE) contributor.
-ENSafrica is one of the traditional "Big Five" law firms in South Africa.
+The firm is a Level 1 Broad-Based Black Economic Empowerment (BBBEE) contributor.
+ENS is one of the traditional "Big Five" law firms in South Africa.

 History

-Edward Nathan & Friedland
+Edward Nathan and Friedland

 Edward Nathan & Friedland was formed in 1905.
-In 1999, Edward Nathan & Friedland was bought by Nedbank for R400 million.
+In 1999, Edward Nathan & Friedland was bought by Nedbank for R40 million.
 After an exodus of clients and lawyers, as well as deeming the investment non-core, in 2004, Nedbank sold Edward Nathan & Friedland back to 47 directors for R50 million.
 In addition to the purchase price, R33 million in available cash in Edward Nathan & Friedland was transferred to Nedbank.
 In total, Nedbank suffered a loss of R20 million on the sale.

-Sonnenberg Hoffmann & Galombik
+Sonnenberg Hoffmann and Galombik

 Sonnenberg Hoffmann & Galombik was formed in 1936.